iamsh4shank/iamsh4shank.github.io/_news/research_mpi.md

 related_posts: false
 ---

-Started working at MPI-INF under professor Margret Keuper on the problem to understand the affect of downsampling the images to study the overall robustness of the Machine Learning models against common corruptions.
+Started working at MPI-INF under professor Margret Keuper on the problem to understand the effect of downsampling the images to study the overall robustness of the Machine Learning models against common corruptions.